René Rast: Formula E

 Rast debuted in Formula E at the 2016 Berlin ePrix replacing António Félix da Costa (who had a DTM commitment) at Team Aguri.

 Rast returned to Formula E for the final six races of the 2019-20 season in Berlin, replacing the sacked Daniel Abt at Audi Sport ABT Schaeffler.
 He managed to score a podium finish in the fifth race where he crossed the line in third place.
 Rast drove for Audi as a permanent driver for the 2020-21 Formula E Championship, partnering Lucas di Grassi.

 Rast did not compete in the 2021–22 Formula E World Championship.

-He made his return to the series in the 2022–23 season driving for the McLaren Formula E Team.
+Rast made his return to the series in the 2022–23 season driving for the McLaren Formula E Team.
 He scored one podium throughout the season, and ended 13th in the standings.
 Rast announced his departure from McLaren following the season.